EstherDerman/r2mdp/README.md

 **Twice regularized MDPs and the equivalence between robustness and regularization**

 The code is run on a 5x5 grid, where the agent has to reach a goal state to get maximal reward.
+The file requirements.txt contains the modules necessary for running the code.
+These may be installed using "pip install".

 ## Repository structure
 The environment is in my_envs directory.